Lindsay89/beautiful-react-ui/src/components/Layout/Sidebar/README.md

 ### 🎓 Renderers:

-- `HeaderRender`: defines the sidebar header component.
+- `HeaderRender`: a renderer to replace the standard sidebar Header component
+- `ElementRender`: a renderer to replace the standard sidebar element
+- `NavRender`: a renderer to replace the standard nav element
+- Sidebar.Item -> `LinkRender`: a render to replace the standard link component, useful to integrate third party libraries such as `react-router`;
+- Sidebar.Item -> `ElementRender`: a render to replace the standard item element
-- Sidebar.Item `LinkRender` & Sidebar.Collapsible `LinkRender`: defines the item's link component, useful to integrate the Sidebar with third party libraries such as `react-router`;
+- Sidebar.Collapsible -> `LinkRender`: a render to replace the standard link component, useful to integrate third party libraries such as `react-router`;
+- Sidebar.Collapsible -> `ElementRender`: a render to replace the standard collapsible element
+- Sidebar.Collapsible -> `ListRender`: a render to replace the standard list element
+- Sidebar.Divider -> `ElementRender`: a render to replace the standard divider element
+- Sidebar.SidebarGroup -> `ElementRender`: a render to replace the standard group element
+- Sidebar.SidebarGroup -> `ListRender`: a render to replace the standard list element
+- Sidebar.SidebarGroup -> `ItemRender`: a render to replace the standard item wrapper element